Robert Devereux, 2nd Earl of Essex: First trial

-Essex appeared before the full Council on 29 September, when he was compelled to stand before the council during a five-hour interrogation.
-The Council—his uncle William Knollys, 1st Earl of Banbury included—took a quarter of an hour to compile a report, which declared that his truce with O'Neill was indefensible and his flight from Ireland tantamount to the desertion of duty.
-He was committed to the custody of Sir Richard Berkeley in his own York House on 1 October, and he blamed Cecil and Raleigh for the queen's hostility.
-Raleigh advised Cecil to see to it that Essex did not recover power, and Essex appeared to heed advice to retire from public life, despite his popularity with the public.
+Essex appeared before the plenary Council on 29 September, when he was compelled to stand before the council during a five-hour interrogation.
+The Council - which included his uncle William Knollys, 1st Earl of Banbury - took a quarter of an hour to compile a report declaring that his truce with O'Neill was indefensible and his flight from Ireland tantamount to the desertion of duty.
+He was committed to the custody of Sir Richard Berkeley in his own York House on 1 October, and that he blamed Cecil and Raleigh for the Queen's hostility.
+Raleigh advised Cecil to ensure that Essex did not regain power, and Essex appeared to heed the advice to retire from public life, despite his popularity.

 During his confinement at York House, Essex probably communicated with King James VI of Scotland through Baron Mountjoy, although any plans he may have had at that time to help the Scots king capture the English throne came to nothing.
-In October, Mountjoy was appointed to replace him in Ireland, and matters seemed to look up for the Earl.
-In November, the queen was reported to have said that the truce with O'Neill was "so seasonably made... as great good... has grown by it."
-Others in the council were willing to justify Essex's return from Ireland, on the grounds of the urgent necessity of a briefing by the commander-in-chief.
+In October, Mountjoy was appointed to replace him in Ireland, and matters seemed to improve for Essex.
+In November, the Queen was reported to have said that the truce with O'Neill was "so seasonably made... as great good... has grown by it."
+Others in the council were willing to justify Essex's return from Ireland on the grounds of the urgent necessity of a briefing by the commander-in-chief.

-Cecil kept up the pressure and, on 5 June 1600, Essex was tried before a commission of 18 men.
+However, Cecil maintained the pressure and, on 5 June 1600, Essex was tried before a commission of 18 men.
 He had to hear the charges and evidence on his knees.
 Essex was convicted, deprived of public office, and returned to virtual confinement.